Article Summary: Mount Rainier National Park Facts

-Mount Rainier National Park includes ten fascinating facts about one of America’s most amazing national parks.
+Mount Rainier National Park Facts!
+In this article, More Than Just Parks provides you with 10 amazing facts about one of America’s most magnificent national parks.

 - First Ascent of Mt Rainier: August 17, 1870